 As long as you are willing to remain patient with your gold investment, by the time you do sell your gold, you are going to make a very healthy profit in relation to the price you paid to buy it.
 Even if your dealer of choice gives you less than the market rate at the time of selling, the market rate is probably going to be so much higher than it was when you bought the gold, which means a profit is all but guaranteed.

 And even if you would wish to invest in gold for the short-term, there are ways around the liquidity problem.
 One option is to invest in Exchange-Traded Funds that own gold.
 These funds are not going to provide you with the physical gold as an investment, but they will provide you with certificates that acknowledge the amount or share of gold that you own through the fund.
-The benefit to investing in ETFs is that you can easily buy or sell their shares over the counter, which means your investment is highly liquid.
-One gold ETF that is commonly traded is SPDR Gold Trust with a stock symbol of GLD.
+The benefit of investing in ETFs is that you can easily buy or sell their shares over the counter, which means your investment is highly liquid.
+One gold ETF that is commonly traded is SPDR Gold Trust, with a stock symbol of GLD.

 Another advantage to putting your money in an Exchange-Traded Fund is the fact that the fund manager is going to employ various buying and selling techniques to maximize the returns of the fund.
 So you may earn even more money on an annual basis through the fund than you would earn with physical gold investments.
-However, ETFs are not exempt from the general investment risks that exist with any managed fund, because with higher returns come the possibility of losses as well.
+However, ETFs are not exempt from the general investment risks that exist with any managed fund because with higher returns comes the possibility of losses as well.

-Cons: No Broker Assistance
+Con: No Broker Assistance

 As we mentioned earlier, the fact that brokers often advise against gold investments stems from the fact that they are not allowed to deal in physical gold.
 If you are getting all your investment money managed by a broker or through a brokerage, it is a little inconvenient to have to find a separate dealer for gold.
-In addition, your broker may not have the necessary knowledge or expertise about gold to advise you on how much to buy, or where to buy it from.
+In addition, your broker may not have the necessary knowledge or expertise about gold to advise you on how much to buy or where to buy it from.

 But if you are willing to do the leg work on finding reputable dealers of gold, the process of buying gold is fairly straightforward.
 A vast majority of gold dealers are in it for the long haul, which means you may only have to deal with one or two gold dealers in your lifetime.

-Cons: Political Climate
+Con: Political Climate